erSubhashThapa/100daysofcode/r2-log.md

   ![img](log_imgs/terminal_5-10.PNG)

-  So now I know that my ESLint-plugin-html is coming from the local directory.
+  So now I know that my `esLint-plugin-html` is coming from the local directory.

   ## What about other project directories?

   I wonder how ESLint will work in other project directories?
+Where will it load from?

   I opened the directory for a project called `playing_with_javascript`, a project that didn't have ESLint installed locally to see what would happen.
 One thing to note, is both these directories are in the same workspace.
 So I believe they share the same user settings.